 KM 12, turning left at the Junction

-KM 15, an old Bunker fallen into the Water
+KM 15, an old Bunker into the Water

-On the Austrian side, we saw two men fishing, so we decided to bypass them on the left side.
-Shortly they start shouting, so we realized the fishing threads were in front of us -back on the right side, and we managed to avoid them.
+On the Austrian side, we saw two men fishing, so we decided to avoid them on the left side.
+Shortly they start shouting, so we realized the fishing threads were in front of us -back on the right side, and we managed to evade them.

-At km 20, we passed by a functional water mill, on the Austrian side.
-From here we paddled around one kilometre, and here it was: we entered the March/Morava river.
+At km 20, we passed by a functional water mill on the Austrian side.
+From here, we paddled around one kilometer, and here it was: we entered the March/Morava river.
 The Thaya river is now a tributary of the March/Morava river.
-On the left-hand side, we had the Czech Republic, on the right-hand side Austria and in front of us Slovakia.
+On the left-hand side, we had the Czech Republic, Austria on the right-hand side, and Slovakia in front of us.

 KM 24, arriving at Hohenau an der March

-At 01:53 pm we noticed a blue bridge between Austria and Slovakia and we knew we arrived in Hohenau an der March.
-We chose to stop, have a break and decide whether to paddle further or to end the day here.
+At 01:53 pm, we noticed a blue bridge between Austria and Slovakia, and we knew we arrived in Hohenau an der March.
+We chose to stop, have a break, and decide whether to paddle further or end the day.

 Hohenau an der March – Taking a Rest

-We planned to take a break at Hohenau an der March and depending on our energy level to decide whether to stop here or paddle further.
+We planned to take a break at Hohenau an der March and decide whether to stop here or paddle further depending on our energy level.
 We didn’t know if kayaking from Breclav (the Czech Republic) to Dürnkrut (Austria) was possible for us in only one day.
-However, as we had enough time and our energy was still very high, we decided to paddle down the March/Morava river, for another 23 kilometres.
+However, as we had enough time and our energy was still very high, we decided to paddle down the March/Morava river for another 23 kilometers.

 Note.
 If you choose to end your kayak journey at Hohenau an der March, you will have to walk for 3km to reach the train station.